 Prerequisites for Math 51 are the Math 19, 20, and 21 series or the Math 41 and 42 series.
 We recommend that students interested in Public Policy begin taking these Math courses early so they can continue into the preparatory courses in their sophomore and junior years.

 - MATH 51: Linear Algebra and Differential Calculus of Several Variables or CME 100: Vector Calculus for Engineers

 - ECON 102A: Introduction to Statistical Methods (Postcalculus) for Social Scientists

 - ECON 50: Economic Analysis I

 Core Courses (23-26 units)

 All core courses must be completed for a letter grade, unless the COVID-19 policies outlined above apply.
-Variable-unit classes should be taken for 5 units, for a total of 23 to 25 units depending on the advanced empirical methods course chosen.
+Variable-unit classes should be taken for 5 units, for a total of 23 to 25 units depending on the advanced empirical methods and ethics courses chosen.

 - PUBLPOL 101: Politics and Public Policy

 - PUBLPOL 103D: Ethics and Politics of Public Service